 Yes.
 Any flight bookings made using destinations miles will be honoured but changes or refunds are not permitted.

-This was a complete about-turn from what BA had originally promised, which was:
+This was a complete about-turn from what British Airways had originally promised, which was:

 - UK members – you can cancel flights after 31 December and get all your miles and all your taxes back, less a £25 per person fee